Monday, August 11, 2025

 You know what they say about assuming…it’ll bite you in the butt if you aren’t careful.

-For example, elective or cosmetic surgeries, podiatric care, over-the-counter drugs, and homeopathic treatment are often not covered.
+For example, elective or cosmetic surgeries, podiatric care, over-the-counter drugs, and homoeopathic treatment are often not covered.

 If you assume a procedure is covered, and it’s not, you’ll be stuck with the bill.